Cincinnati Children’s Ranked No. 4 Pulmonology Program in U.S.

 Children and teens don’t let lung disease hold them back.
 Neither do we.

 We work closely with your child and family to create a plan that will help treat your child’s condition and manage symptoms.
 We make sure treatment schedules fit into your busy family life and find a way to help your child reach personal goals – whether it’s participating in a school play, spending more time with friends or trying out for a sports team.

 Our team also collaborates closely with specialists across our medical center – including gastroenterology, neonatology, otolaryngology, psychology and many others.
 These partnerships ensure we take a holistic approach to help your child feel healthy and well.

 We’re honored to be ranked as the no. 4 pulmonology program in the country by U.S. News & World Report.
 Our team works diligently to advance the care available for children managing lung disease:

 - Our Bronchopulmonary Dysplasia (BPD) Center provides collaborative care to infants and children with BPD to better address their health needs.
 The Center’s innovative imaging program also allows us to use MRI to capture clear images of our youngest and smallest patients’ lungs without radiation – something previously thought impossible.
 By offering better screening technology and care coordinated across multiple teams, we have significantly improved outcomes for even the most complex patients.
 For example, the team has decreased the need for tracheostomy by 35 – 40% while also increasing survival.

-- Our Upper Airway Center delivers expert care for obstructive sleep apnea, including for infants, children and young adults with craniofacial abnormalities and Down syndrome.
+- Our Complex Obstructive Sleep Apnea Center delivers expert care for obstructive sleep apnea, including for infants, children and young adults with craniofacial abnormalities and Down syndrome.

 - Researchers are currently involved in a National Institutes of Health (NIH)-funded study to better evaluate and treat sleep apnea.